 Don't settle for spoon-feeding information to your children.
 Help them ask questions and develop research skills with these topical My First Report packets.

-Currently 24 packets are available with the following topics: Music, Transportation, Weather, Me, Famous People, Large Mammals, Small Mammals, Pets and Farm Animals, Bugs and Worms, Birds, Reptiles, Plants, Solar System, My State, Eastern States, Southern States, Middle States, Western States, Sports, Outdoor Activities, Lewis & Clark Expedition, Focus on the World, Marine Life and Olympics.
+Currently, 24 packets are available as PDFs with the following topics: Music, Transportation, Weather, Me, Famous People, Large Mammals, Small Mammals, Pets and Farm Animals, Bugs and Worms, Birds, Reptiles, Plants, Solar System, My State, Eastern States, Southern States, Middle States, Western States, Sports, Outdoor Activities, Lewis & Clark Expedition, Focus on the World, Marine Life and Olympics.